 All this influence – direct and indirect, state-sponsored and spontaneous – is percolating through our region and into our societies, nudging at how we function, at our values, our decisions and, sometimes, the way we think.
 In our universities, for example, in the way they think about the golden horde of Chinese students, and where some just take the money and pass them at all costs.

 Now, this influence is not bad, threatening or malign.
 Most is in fact benign, beneficial to us, and welcome.
 It’s how we handle it that matters.
 But whichever way you regard it, it’s what happens when you have a new Great Power and a sphere of influence, in this case magnified by China’s size and mass and numbers.

 Political Australia doesn’t appear ready for it.
-Canberra politicians and certain Americophile think-tanks, and media that mostly retails unprocessed feed from those two, seem locked still in past ways of thinking about China – as state actor, China as challenger to the US and security concern, China as ATM, China as business as usual.
-And an inclination to denial at just how far this influence has gone, how pervasive is the Chinese world in ours, how different is the challenge of managing it.
+Canberra politicians and certain Americophile think-tanks, and media that mostly retail unprocessed feed from those two, seem locked still in past ways of thinking about China – as state actor, China as challenger to the US and security concern, China as ATM, China as business as usual.
+And an inclination to denial of just how far this influence has gone, how pervasive is the Chinese world in ours, how different is the challenge of managing it.